About Media Recording

 Yes.
 Add a "Direction" credit to have it recognized as a drama.
 You can either create a single entry for the entire series with total runtime, or create individual entries for each episode.
 Choose whichever approach suits you best.

-Q: Why is the time input format different for movies and music?
+Q: Is the time input format the same for movies and music?

 Q: What is the difference between the "Music" and "Composer" credit types?

-The "Music" credit is for film/TV score composers (the person who writes the soundtrack) and triggers video mode (H:MM format).
-The "Composer" credit is for composers of standalone music works and triggers music mode (M:SS format).
+The "Music" credit is for film/TV score composers (the person who writes the soundtrack) and triggers video mode (label changes to Running Time).
+The "Composer" credit is for composers of standalone music works and triggers music mode (label changes to Playback Time).
+The time input format is the same for both.